 However, if you do not achieve these milestones within two years, there is still hope.
 In fact, recent research shows that recovery does in fact continue past those first two years.

 For example, a study that followed TBI patients for a decade found that even at the 10-year mark some patients were still improving their function.

 Since recovery does continue, it’s crucial for survivors to persevere with therapy and other treatments.

 Hopefully, this guide to traumatic brain injury recovery stages has helped you get an idea of what your recovery journey will look like.

-But the key thing to remember is that plateaus are only temporary.
-If you persevere with your therapy, eventually you will begin to make progress again and reach those higher stages.
+However, the key to remember is that plateaus are only temporary.
+If you persevere with your therapy, eventually you can begin to make progress again and reach those higher recovery stages.